animo/easy-ssi/README.md

 All proposals go through a small lifecycle where they move through set stages (_proposed_, _accepted_, _work in progress_ and _implemented_).
 Once a proposal has been made (according to the [guidelines](how-to-contribute.md)), it will be discussed within the community and moved along the lifecycle stages.

+A quick introduction to the lifecycle.
+A _proposed_ concept is an idea that a person or organisation is excited by, there has been some thought put into motivation, strenghts and weaknesses, as well as how to technically implement (see the plugin template for details).
+Once proposed, the plugin is discussed by the community, there can be several iterations on these conversations.
+If the benefits are clear the proposal is _accepted_.
+This means there is consensus on the quality of the idea as well as intention to work on the concept.
+Once there are resources to start development, the concepts becomes a _work in progress_ until it is _implemented_.

 ### Plugins

 Plugins facilitate easy integration with existing initiatives and technologies.
 To get more information or see the state of current plugins, visit [plugins](plugins/README.md).